 20 hidden gems around Taunton

 Once the main entrance to Taunton from Exeter in the middle ages, the quaint and narrow Bath Place offers a number of independent shops and cafés for the visitor to enjoy.
-The street features on Taunton’s heritage trail.
-Brendan Books, Bath Place Music, Ginger Fig and Alpha Frog Vintage all call this pretty street home.
+The street features on Taunton's heritage trail.
+Brendan Books, Bath Place Music and Ginger Fig all call this pretty street home.

 Taunton and Bridgwater Canal